Axlfc/get-winget/README.md

 `Set-ExecutionPolicy RemoteSigned`

-- Clone this repository into your desired folder (You should use [MINGW](https://gitforwindows.org/) to do this.
+Clone this repository into your desired folder (You should use [MINGW](https://gitforwindows.org/) to do this.
 Beware spaces in folder names...)

-`Inside MINGW bash console:`
+Inside MINGW bash console:

 `cd ~/Documents/Scripts`

 `git clone https://github.com/Axlfc/get-winget`

+Back to cmd or Powershell:

 - Navigate to the same folder via cmd or powershell (example):

 `cd c:\Users\USERNAME\Documents\Scripts\get-winget`

 - Execute `install-winget` script to begin the installation of winget on the computer if the Execution Policies have been correctly set.

 `.\install-winget.ps1`

-- Reconsider changing back to the previous Execution Policy you had previously from the changes made in previous steps.
+- Reconsider changing back to the previous Execution Policy you had before the changes made (if there are any) in the previous steps.

 `Set-ExecutionPolicy Default`

+- Now you should be able to install applications via command using `winget`:

+Example:

+`winget install git`

+Running this in cmd/powershell will install again MINGW into your Windows computer.